grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 }
 ```

 An implementation of `Channel` is passed into the constructor of `DataDispatch`.
 In other words, `DataDispatch` can be composed with anything that implements `Channel` interface.
-At least from compiler point of view.
+At least from the compiler's point of view.
 This is because, as I mentioned in the last part, for two composed objects to be able to work together successfully, interfaces are not enough.
 They also have to establish and follow a protocol.

 ## Protocols